Flemingdon Park: Education

-Places of Worship
+Places of worship

-Flemingdon Park is home to several buildings of worship; primarily three churches and one musallah, which are centrally located around many highrise buildings.
+Flemingdon Park is home to several buildings of worship; primarily three churches and two musallahs, which are centrally located around many highrise buildings.
 The places of worship in the community share a wide array of services, and the physical designs of each building reflect different periods in which they were constructed, including contemporary, modern and Anglican-styled designs.

-The community is home to the Darul Khair Islamic Centre, which is a privately-operated musallah located within 35 Saint Dennis Drive.
+The community is home to the Darul Khair Islamic Centre, which is a privately operated musallah located within 35 Saint Dennis Drive.
 The musallah offers Friday Prayers services, known as jummah, as well as Islamic education and schooling for the youth (madrasah), marriage counselling and nikkah services, emotional supports, and Eid Prayers (as a host venue occasionally).

 In June 2021, the Darul Khair Islamic Centre was the host for a pop-up COVID-19 vaccine clinic, managed by Michael Garron Hospital.

 The Darul Khair Islamic Centre was first established in Flemingdon Park in 2001, and is operated under the support of donations by public attendees.

 Following a growing demand for Muslims in the community to attend Islamic education classes that were already full at the Darul Khair Islamic Centre, a second space was acquired with the financial assistance of the public.
-The space, known as the Lantern of Knowledge, is located at the 29th unit of the Shopping Centre, and is slated to teach both hifz and alim-level courses.
+The space, known as the Lantern of Knowledge Academy, is located at the 29th unit of the Shopping Centre, and is slated to teach both hifz and alim-level courses.

 Flemingdon Park is home to The Church of Jesus Christ of Latter-day Saints, on Ferrand Drive, which is southeast of Don Mills Road and Eglinton Avenue.
 The Flemingdon Park Pentecostal Church is located across the Flemingdon Park Shopping Centre at 5 Grenoble Drive, and the Saint John XXIII Parish Community, which is situated proximal to the Pentecostal Church at 150 Grenoble Drive.